amoss/pidgin/doc/unittests/index.md

 ## regex_starboundedright2
 `R: x* x`
-       Test repetition of a terminal with an overlapping boundary on the right.
+       Test repetition of a terminal with an overlapping boundary on the right, equivalent to x+

 ![eclr machine](regex_starboundedright2/eclr.dot.png)